nathanhleung/fallback/www/docs/api.md

 - `div(string attributes, string children) returns (string)`
   - Returns `h("div", attributes, children)`

-If the tag is self-closing, it does not have a third function; the second function above creates the tag with attributes rather than children.
+If the tag is self-closing, it does not have the third function above, and the second function creates the tag with attributes rather than children.

 ## Type Contracts